KubaC701/satellite/README.md

 ### Search

 The search component uses the `Autocomplete` component from Material UI.
-When a user finished typing, the throttled `fetchData` function fires after 200ms.
+When a user finished typing, the debounced `fetchData` function fires after 200ms.
 This function fetches data from `OpenStreetMap` to display a list of locations based on the user query.
 After adding the new results to the list of options the component passes the selected location up to the `App` component.